ruby-processing/JRubyArt/_posts/2015-11-21-windows_started.md

 Although there are some drawbacks to using the Ruby version Processing (slower start up time, and sometimes performance), having Ruby's API available to translate your ideas into sketches more than makes up for them.

 Why was ruby-processing not updated to use processing3.0+?
 The [major changes][changes] between processing-2.2.1 and processing-3.0 are not backward compatible.
-Furthermore since JRubyArt was designed to use jruby-9.0.0.0 from the outset, it makes use of the more literate ruby-2.2 syntax (although the original ruby-processing will run with jruby-9.1.15.0, the examples and the ruby-processing library are all based on ruby-1.9.3 syntax).
+Furthermore since JRubyArt was designed to use jruby-9.0.0.0 from the outset, it makes use of the more literate ruby-2.2 syntax (although the original ruby-processing will run with jruby-9.1.12.0, the examples and the ruby-processing library are all based on ruby-1.9.3 syntax).

 ### Setup

-Currently you will want install jdk8 (Neither JRuby or processing are ready for jdk9).
 Setting JRubyArt for the first time, can seem a bit involved (especially if you are addicted to rvm or rbenv).
-The JRubyArt gem relies on jruby-9.1.15.0+, processing-3.3.6, and a handful of other dependencies.
+The JRubyArt gem relies on jruby-9.1.12.0+, processing-3.3.6, and a handful of other dependencies.
 Here's how to get them all installed and working on Windows.

-Install [wget][wget] which is also available as [cygwin][cygwin] package, Oracle java (1.8.0.131+), and some version of ruby-2.2+ preferably jruby-9.1.15.0.
+Install [wget][wget] which is also available as [cygwin][cygwin] package, Oracle java (1.8.0.121+), and some version of ruby-2.2+ preferably jruby-9.1.12.0.

-It is entirely possible that [chocolatey][choco] can install both `wget` and `jruby` though I'm not sure whether Windows users have embraced it as much as `MacOS` users have embraced `homebrew`.

 ### Processing